-Current undergraduate at University of Washington, Seattle studying Computer Science and Applied & Computational Mathematical Sciences (ACMS).
+I am a graduate from University of Washington, Seattle having studied Computer Science and Applied & Computational Mathematical Sciences (ACMS).

 I am interested in the practical applications of computer science, particularly in the fields of machine learning.
 I enjoy exploring and solving problems across a range of other subjects, and have a passion for honing projects to perfection and expanding my repertoire by pursuing challenges.

 A chess playing program built as an exercise of high-performance computing and artificial intelligence, and dedicated to a lifelong love of the game.
 The engine focuses on optimized move generation using magic bitboards and pinned king detection to speed up major bottlenecks.
 Position exploration is assisted by a variety of techniques, including killer move and principle variation heuristics.
 The search itself used by the engine is a basic negamax implementation of alpha-beta pruning, which uses a quiescence search and Late Move Reduction as necessary to extend or cut lines.

 This engine was originally implemented in Java and is in the process of being converted to C++ to take advantage of lower level optimizations and of the chance to do an architectural re-write from the ground up.
 While the original implementation didn't possess many of the board representation specific optimizations its successor does, it did utilize a parallelized "Jamboree" variation of the alpha-beta pruning.

 SFGrid (Simple and Fast Grid) is a class designed for creating, managing, and displaying a graphical grid.
 It is written in C++ for use with SFML (Simple and Fast Multimedia Library).
 It was originally written as a simple visual display method for personal projects.
 SFGrid features full control customizability over gridline coloring, visibility, and thickness, texture mapping, and resizing and repositioning.
 Additionally, it is optimized with large dimensions (> 1,000,000 individual cells) in mind.